 Where: 375 Sumach St, Toronto

 Head on over to the east end to take advantage of this amazing hill.
-It’s just off of the Danforth, so there are tons of nearby restaurants and coffee shops to hit up when you’re done.
-You’re sure to work up an appetite for takeout after an afternoon outside!
+It’s just off of the Danforth, so there are tons of nearby spots to grab food and something warm to drink when you’re done.
+You’re sure to work up an appetite after an afternoon outside!

 Where: 1949 Danforth Ave, Toronto

-If you’re located on the west end of the city, don’t worry, we’ve got you covered too.
+If you’re located in the west end of the city, we’ve got you covered.
 Just north of the popular High Park (which you sadly are not allowed to toboggan at), lies this amazing spot.
 The 2.2-hectare area is great for getting outside and swooshing through the air.

 Where: 155 Oakmount Rd, Etobicoke

-Friends in Etobicoke can hit up the popular Humber Valley Park for their tobogganing needs.
-The spot sits on a 3.2 hectares of land.
+Friends in Etobicoke can hit up the popular Humber Valley Park for tobogganing fun.
+The spot sits on 3.2 hectares of land.
 Plus, it’s also got an outdoor ice rink, in case you want to check off all your winter sports in one go.

 Where: 54 Anglesey Blvd, Etobicoke